Homemade Strawberry Popsicles

 Why make homemade popsicles?

 - I like making homemade popsicles.
-It enables me to use more fruit as compared to sugar-loaded store-bought popsicles.
-In fact, in this one I use honey.
+It enables me to use more fruit than sugar-loaded store-bought popsicles.
+In fact, I use honey in this one.

 - And adding yogurt instead of cream keeps the pops creamy, yet light and fruity.